PolyJailbreak: Cross-Modal Jailbreaking Attacks on Black-Box Multimodal LLMs

-Building on our RQ findings, we propose PolyJailbreak, a black-box jailbreak method that systematically exploits vulnerabilities arising from multimodal safety asymmetry.
-The core idea is to abstract these vulnerabilities into ASPs, which serve as actionable rules for adversarial input generation.
-PolyJailbreak begins with behavioral profiling to gather comprehensive information about the model’s safety mechanisms, then adaptively selects ASPs from three spaces: textual manipulation, visual manipulation, and prompt amplification.
-These ASPs are composed into multimodal prompts and refined through a closed-loop optimization cycle driven by a customized Soft Actor-Critic (SAC)~\cite{SAC} algorithm in a multi-agent setting.
-As shown in Figure~\ref{fig:method} and Algorithm~\ref{PolyJailbreak}, the workflow comprises seven key steps detailed below.
+PolyJailbreak is built upon the idea of abstracting exploitable behaviors into ASPs, which function as modular and reusable operations for constructing multimodal jailbreak prompts.
+The framework starts with behavioral profiling to probe the target model and gather informative feedback about its safety mechanisms.
+Based on this feedback, ASPs are adaptively selected from three strategy spaces: textual manipulation, visual manipulation, and prompt amplification.
+The selected ASPs are then composed into candidate inputs and iteratively refined through a closed-loop optimization process powered by a customized Soft Actor-Critic (SAC)~\cite{SAC} algorithm in a multi-agent setting.
+As illustrated in Fig.~\ref{fig:method} and Algorithm~\ref{PolyJailbreak}, the complete workflow consists of seven key steps detailed below.

-\textbf{Model Discovery.} Let \(\mathcal{M}\) denote the target MLLM.
-This phase constructs a safety profile \(\mathcal{P}_{M}\) to guide subsequent strategy selection. \(\mathcal{P}_{M}\) is derived through two complementary channels, namely \emph{Direct Inquiry} and \emph{Online Probing}, which together expose the defense characteristics of \(\mathcal{M}\).
+\textbf{Model Discovery.} This phase constructs a safety profile \(\mathcal{P}_{M}\) to guide subsequent strategy selection. \(\mathcal{P}_{M}\) is derived through two complementary channels, namely \emph{Direct Inquiry} and \emph{Online Probing}, which together expose the defense characteristics of \(\mathcal{M}\).
 In the \textit{Direct Inquiry} stage, we pose targeted queries to \(\mathcal{M}\) to elicit its refusal templates, content-moderation guidelines, vision-filtering behaviors, and self-declared safety policies, thereby revealing \(\mathcal{M}\)’s decision-making factors and characteristic phrasing.
-In the \textit{Online Probing} stage, a network-connected intelligence agent attempts to gather publicly available information across five dimensions: base architecture, alignment data, refusal language patterns, safety guidelines, and published policy rules.
+In the \textit{Online Probing} stage, we attempt to gather publicly available information across five dimensions: base architecture, alignment data, refusal language patterns, safety guidelines, and published policy rules.
 The extracted findings from both channels are manually validated and merged into \(\mathcal{P}_{M}\).
 This provides quantitative priors for ASP selection, parameter initialization, and dynamic adaptation in PolyJailbreak, thereby improving sample efficiency and adversarial optimization success.